Kyle Edginton

 What is the most memorable moment you have had working for GSI?

-What led you to a career in Project development and coordination, and what have you found rewarding from working in the renewables sector?
+What led you to a career in energy policy and market analysis and what have you found rewarding from working in the renewables sector?

 Tell us one interesting fact about yourself that your colleagues might not know.